joe-aswonvos/ci-bootstrap-individual-project/README.md

 - Utilize Bootstrap and responsive design principles to ensure the website is accessible across devices.
 - Arrange the site layout and navigation based on best practices, ensuring all key sections are easily accessible.

+AI - Ensure the website is easily navigable and fully responsive across various devices.

 ---

 #### User Story 2 - Impactful First Impression